How To Adopt A Baby With Lifetime Adoption

 You can find additional notes on starting the adoption process here.
 It’s important to note that, typically, Lifetime Adoption doesn’t use a waiting list.
 As a Lifetime family, you can be assured that our adoption coordinators are presenting your information to each and every expectant mother who matches your adoption preferences.
 It doesn’t matter when you began working with us, each Lifetime family who is ready to adopt is available to be chosen at any time.

 In addition to couples struggling with infertility, Lifetime helps single parents, non-citizens residing in the United States, and people already raising children.
 Please note that there are challenges involved with adopting as an unmarried couple — both legally and from the perspective of birth mothers, who often prefer the stability of couples who have made the commitment to marry.

 We are always happy to provide more information, so feel free to call or email anytime.

-So if you’re in Kansas, Kentucky, or Kalamazoo, we’ll be with you every step of the way, even though we’re in California and Florida!
+So if you’re in Kansas, Kentucky, or Kalamazoo, we’ll be with you every step of the way, even though we’re in Florida!